arp242/arp242.net/code/markdown-wiki/index.markdown

 **markdown-wiki** or **mdwiki** is a basic wiki.

-Some features:
+Features:

 - Documents are written in markdown.
 - All documents are stored on the file system, you can edit them through the web interface, or directly on the file system with your editor of choice.
-- Version is tracked with a VCS; currently `hg` and `git` are supported.
+- Versions are tracked with a VCS; currently Mercurial and Git are supported.
 - It has a simple interface, no excessively ‘hip’ JS.
 It’s perfectly usable in `lynx`.
-- Less than 1000 lines of code, with a straightforward hackable design that ‘just works’™.

-The author of the program uses it to keep track of TODO lists, recipes, personal documentation/cheatsheets on various things… You can use it for anything, really.
+- Lighter than DokuWiki!

 Installation